dotmonk/osx-mouselistener/README.librarity.md

 Sorry, I didn't feel like it.
 It's a POC

 ## Why?
-When I was writing a osx-keylogger POC I was intrigued by the possibility of listing for mouse clicks.
+When I was writing a osx-keylogger POC I was intrigued by the possibility of listening for mouse clicks.
 Would it be easier?
 I was determined to find out.

 ## License
 MIT, see LICENSE file